Sprinkles and Sprouts

 If you can find it, black sanding sugar would be a great to use on the glass rim.
 I have found it in local cake decorating shops and also amazon.

+But to get the wonderful purple color on the sugar rim.
+I use purple food coloring.
 I mix lime juice with some dark purple food coloring (or a small dash of red and blue).
-Then dip the shot glasses into the purple liquid, then dip them into the castor sugar.
+Dip the shot glasses into the purple liquid, then dip them into the sugar.
+The food colouring soaks into the sugar giving it a purple hue.

 If you want to avoid food coloring then you can just use lime juice and sugar.
 It won't look purple but it will still add a nice sweetness to the drink.